nupur06p/ethernaut-challenge/Fallout/Solution.md

 # Fallout

-In the Fallout challenge, we hae the below complexity to beat the level:
+In this challenge, we hae the below complexity to beat the level:

 ### Claim ownership of the contract below to complete this level.